johansantana/johansantana/README.md

 ![Header](./header.png)

 - 🔭 Focused on Growing as a Developer.
-- 🌱 Currently learning about Node, React and C.
+- 🌱 Currently learning Golang.